 This guide was last updated: 27 August 2019.
 Read the latest traveller reviews.

-Sleeping inside Berlin Schönefeld Airport
+Sleeping in Berlin Schönefeld Airport

 Locations & Seating